 Boosh Lip Stick.
 Made in Canada and the best natural lipstick I've tried because it doesn't dry my lips out.
 It's super creamy – I love it!
 All the colours are here.
 I was wearing "Bea" in this video.

 Dry Shampoo.
 Absolutely essential when you have bangs or if you don't want to wash your hair every day!
 I make my own.
-Here's the easiest DIY recipe ever.
+You can make your own with the easiest DIY recipe ever or you can save yourself some time and purchase my natural Dry Shampoo (for Light Hair & Dark Hair) in the Joyous Shop!

 Natural Deo Cream.
 This stuff keeps your pits stink-free, plus it's now Certified Organic and it's a joyous original product!
 You can learn more about it here.